oasisprotocol/oasis-web3-gateway/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for your interest in contributing to Emerald Web3 Gateway!
+Thank you for your interest in contributing to Oasis Web3 Gateway!
 There are many ways to contribute, and this document should not be considered encompassing.